Meuna/lsdc-aws/README.md

     api_url = "https://xxxxxxx.execute-api.eu-west-3.amazonaws.com/"
     ec2_ip = "xx.xx.xx.xx"

-Finally, provision the stack using Ansible and the IP of the provisioned EC2:
+Finally, provision the desired stack using Ansible and the IP of the provisioned EC2.
+Note that the stacks are not designed to share an instance:

+    ansible-playbook minecraft.yaml -i xx.xx.xx.xx,
     ansible-playbook valheim.yaml -i xx.xx.xx.xx,

 Play with your friends !